 A mortise cylinder is actually a big machine screw.
-It theads into the body of the mortise lock.
+It threads into the body of the mortise lock.
 It is kept from turning by a set screw.
-To remove the mortise cylinder from a mortise lock:

-- Remove the lock front, or faceplate, by removing the two faceplate scews as shown above right
+- Remove the lock front, or faceplate, by removing the two faceplate screws as shown above.

-- Tighten the cylinder set screw (DO NOT OVERTIGHTEN)
+- Tighten the cylinder set screw (be careful not to overtighten).

 Rim Cylinders are the easiest of all cylinders to replace.
 For one thing, since there is very little difference between rim cylinders made by different manufacturers, you can just go buy one and it will probably work just fine.

 - Remove the two screws that hold the rim cylinder in place.

 - Cut the tailpiece if necessary with a bolt cutter or hacksaw.

 - Fasten the rim cylinder screws through the cylinder backplate.